banner image

 Case Management

-Recovery-Oriented Community Inclusion Model
+Why Community Inclusion Matters

 Inclusion means more than just the mere presence of people in recovery in certain settings, such as work and community.
 It means that they are engaged in valued social roles and integrated into the community.
 Participation in meaningful activities such as education, occupation, recreation, and spiritual activities is an imperative part of recovering from serve mental illness (Salzer, 2021).
 There is a need for the establishment, support, and protection of significant roles for people who are at risk of being devalued.